edgebips/johnny/johnny/base/transactions.md

 ### Information Affecting the Balance

 - `effect: str`: The effect on the position, either `OPENING` or `CLOSING`, or `?`.
-For futures contracts, the value is not usually known, it will be inferred later, from processing the entire file from the initial positions.

-  If it is not known, state-based code providing and updating the state of inventories is required to sort out whether this will cause an increase or decrease of the position automatically.
+This is important to return for `Equity` and options positions, because we use it to reconstruct the initial position of the account before the transactions log window.
 Ideally include the state if you have it available.
   If not, set the value to `?`.

+  For futures contracts, the value is usually not known, and it will be inferred automatically later, from processing the entire file from the initial positions.
+(The Thinkorswim log provides a value, but when it crosses the null position line it is incorrectly set to `TO_CLOSE`; Tastyworks does not provide a value for effect.)
+Rows may be split if necessary (when crossing the null position line), in order to provide accurate cost basis values.

 - `instruction: Optional[str]`: An enum, `BUY`, `SELL`.
 If this is an expiration, this can be left unset and inferred automatically by the matching